Code-Mine-Development/test-run/Backend/Interview topics (PHP).md

 # Interview topics (PHP)
 Following terminology can be discussed during the interview.
 Use all avaliabe to you sources (internet/books/etc.) to prepare youself for possible questions.
-Secion order is random and do not reflect difficulty or complexity of different topics.
+Section order is random and do not reflect difficulty or complexity of different topics.

 If some of the terms, solutions or tools are something completly new to you, don't worry - we don't expect you to be an expert, get fimiliar with those and show us that you understand the concept.